oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 ### Troubleshooting

 **Q: My access token isn't working.
 What should I do?**
 A: Check that your subscription is active and the token is correctly copied.
-If issues persist, contact me through [Ko-fi](https://ko-fi.com/oxdcq), Discord, or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).
+If issues persist, contact me through [Ko-fi](https://ko-fi.com/oxdcq) or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).

 **Q: I'm not receiving beta updates.
 What's wrong?**
 A: Ensure the [Beta Helper](https://github.com/oxdc/obsidian-vertical-tabs-beta-helper) plugin is properly installed and configured with your access token.
 Check that your subscription is active.